Trovemaster/Duo/docs/source/hyperfine.rst

 electric dipole moment.
 Line strengths have the unit of :math:`Debye^2`.

-A electric dipole moment curve should be defined in a ``dipole`` section in the first place.
+An electric dipole moment curve should be defined in a ``dipole`` section in the first place.
 ::

     dipole  1 1